 The years/months/days breakdown is the most readable format for human communication - it matches how people naturally think about time intervals ("two years and three months").
 The total-days figure is the most mathematically precise and is preferred in scientific, legal, and financial contexts where fractional periods need exact representation.

-Calculating a date difference by hand is error-prone because calendar months have different lengths - 28, 29, 30, or 31 days - and borrowing across month and year boundaries requires careful arithmetic.
+Understanding how to calculate date difference intervals by hand is error-prone because calendar months have different lengths - 28, 29, 30, or 31 days - and borrowing across month and year boundaries requires careful arithmetic.
 This calculator automates that process and shows the working so you can verify every step.

 Understanding your result